 That same day, I also found an active account for an 11-year-old girl.
 A few of her videos included her age, yet TikTok is doing nothing to take them down.
 Apparently, their age requirements mean nothing.

 You won’t have to worry about the above warnings if you stop using TikTok and encourage your family to do the same.

 If you’re a teen or adult using TikTok or viewing videos through the app, consider the impact that it is having on you.
 Seriously think about the path that TikTok can lead you down.
-If you feel like their might be an opportunity for temptation or lustful thoughts, I’d encourage you to delete the app.
+If you feel like there might be an opportunity for temptation or lustful thoughts, I’d encourage you to delete the app.

 If you’re a parent to a child who has TikTok, check out what they are viewing.
 Demonstrate huge measures of caution, and talk to your kids about the dangers of this app.
 They’re not too young to know!
 If you do see red flags in how your child uses TikTok, consider talking to them about removing the app from their device.

 Nothing good comes from provocative dancing and dirty language.
 If you’re seeking to avoid temptation for yourself and/or your children, TikTok is not the right place to land.

 Note: Recently, TikTok has been found to have significant privacy issues.
 If you do decide to use the app (or allow your children to), I highly encourage you to look into parental controls and do adequate research on the safety of this platform.
 Protect Young Eyes published a fantastic app review about TikTok and continues to update readers about privacy and parental controls related to this app.